Brian Harman: Professional career

 Harman held the 54-hole lead at the 2017 U.S. Open played at Erin Hills in Erin, Wisconsin.
 He entered the final round one stroke clear of three players, at 12 under par, and was the first time he had played in the final group of a major during the final round.
 He finished in a tie for second place with Hideki Matsuyama, four strokes behind winner Brooks Koepka, following a final round 72.

 Harman finished in solo second at the 2022 World Wide Technology Championship at Mayakoba, four shots behind winner Russell Henley.
 This was Harman's best finish on the PGA Tour for over five years.
 He followed this up with a tie for second in his next appearance at the RSM Classic, two shots behind winner Adam Svensson.

+In July 2023, Harman won the Open Championship at Royal Liverpool by six strokes for his first major championship title, becoming only the third left-handed Open champion (alongside Bob Charles and Phil Mickelson), and fifth left-handed major champion (with Mike Weir and Bubba Watson).
+Harman took control of the championship in the second round, carding a 65 that beat the field scoring average by more than eight strokes.
+He maintained a five-shot lead going into the final round before ultimately winning The Open by six.
+At 125-to-1 odds to win, Harman was considered to be a surprise winner.

+In September 2023, Harman played on the U.S. team in the 2023 Ryder Cup at Marco Simone Golf and Country Club in Guidonia, Rome, Italy.
+The European team won 16.5–11.5 and Harman went 2–2–0 including a loss in his Sunday singles match against Tyrrell Hatton.

+In April 2025, Harman won the Valero Texas Open by three shots over Ryan Gerard.
+It was Harman's first victory since winning the 2023 Open Championship.

 Personal life

-Harman resides in Sea Island, Georgia with his wife Kelly Van Slyke.
+Harman married Kelly Van Slyke on December 13, 2014.
+They have three children.
+The family resides in St. Simons Island, Georgia.
+Harman enjoys hunting.